 This Southern Louisianan Coleslaw is tossed in a buttermilk dressing also.
-It has a few Louisiana ingredients that aren’t found in most slaw recipes.
-The cane syrup, Cajun seasoning, and pecans add a sweet, spicy crunch that will keep ’em coming back for more.
-It’s a delicious side with most meat dishes, but also irresistible layered in a bar-be-cue sandwich or stuffed in a fish taco.
+The added flavors of Steen’s 100% Pure Cane Syrup, Slap Ya Mama Cajun Seasoning, and pecans add sweetness and more crunch.
+It’s a delicious side for meat dishes but is also irresistible layered in a bar-be-cue sandwich or stuffed in a fish taco.

-We begin making this salad by slicing some red and green cabbages with a mandoline.
-Now, this is a serious kitchen tool, so I always use the guard.
-It can be (and has been) dangerous, but it does make work in the kitchen quick and easy with a little wisdom.
+Let’s begin making this salad by slicing some red and green cabbages with a mandoline slicer.
+This is a serious kitchen tool, and I always use the guard.
+The mandoline slicer helps do work in the kitchen quick and easily with a bit of wisdom.
 A 10 oz bag of coleslaw from the grocery store can be used if you prefer.

-The Steen’s syrup is made in Abbeville, Louisiana, my birthplace, and was essential in our home.
-(It makes the best peanut butter and syrup sandwiches!)
-The Slap Ya Mama is one of my favorite Cajun seasonings if you haven’t noticed by now.
-This seasoning blend is simple with just the right ingredients so that it always compliments the food instead of overpowering it.
-Because this seasoning is low in salt, I sometimes add more salt, and this is such a time.
+Slap Ya Mama is one of my favorite Cajun seasonings if you haven’t noticed by now.
+It’s simple, with just the right ingredients to compliments the food instead of overpowering it.
+Because this seasoning is low in salt, I sometimes add more salt, which is such a time.